 If you see True in the result, it means that TPM is enabled; else you will see No instances available.

-We hope the guide was straightforward and easy enough for you to figure out if the computer has TPM chipset.
+We hope the guide was straightforward enough for you to figure out if the computer has TPM chipset.